What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 My dog is cute.

-That literally says The my dog is cute.
+This literally means the my dog is cute.

 Questo è il mio cane.